open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 First things first, the existence of the `Authentication-Results` header(s) is checked.
 If no such header exists, then the message is marked as `neutral`.
 In case there are multiple `Authentication-Results` headers then all of them are evaluated (top to bottom).

 Then the existence and validation of the `authserv-id` takes place.
 It is possible to configure the middleware in a way that only certain `authserv-id`s are considered as safe for a specific setup.
 In the [Configuration](#Configuration) section it is described how to configure that setting.
 If the `authserv-id` string is missing from the `Authentication-Results` header, then that header is being completely ignored from the evaluation.
-If it's the only `Authentication-Results` header in the message, then that message will be marked as `neutral`, otherwise the algorithm will process the next header.
+If it's the only `Authentication-Results` header in the message, then that message will be marked as `none`, otherwise the algorithm will process the next header.

 Then the domain of the sender is extracted out of the `From` header of the e-mail message.
 The domain will be later used to verify whether it matches the domain attribute from the different mechanisms, i.e. for `SPF` the `smtp.mailfrom` attribute, for `DKIM` the `header.i` attribute and for `DMARC` the `header.from` attribute.
 If the domain extracted from the `From` header does not match domain attributes of all present mechanisms, then the mail will be marked either as `neutral` or `fail`, depending on the outcome of the individual mechanisms statuses.